M-Aekasit/FitBuddy/README.md

 # 🏃‍♀️ FitBuddy – Health Tracking Web App

+Nowadays, people are becoming increasingly health conscious, whether it's through proper nutrition, exercise, or effective weight management.
+However, it can often be difficult to fully understand how our daily choices impact our overall well-being.

-FitBuddy is a health tracking web application designed to help users monitor and improve their daily wellness habits.
+To address this, our team developed **FitBuddy**, a web-based health tracking application designed to help users monitor and improve their daily wellness habits.
+With FitBuddy, users can easily track food intake, hydration levels, exercise routines, and body metrics.

+The platform also supports **BMI (Body Mass Index)** and **BMR (Basal Metabolic Rate)** calculations, personal reflections through a daily diary, social motivation via friend connections, and customizable goal-setting.
+They are all in one centralized platform.
+FitBuddy is designed to be simple, supportive, and smart.
+It's empowering users to take control of their health anytime, anywhere.

 ## 📌 Features